swiftDialog/swiftDialog/README.md

                         Message length is up to approximately 80 words

     --icon              Set the icon to display
+                        Acceptable Values:
-                        pass in file path to png or jpg           -  "/file/path/image.[png|jpg]" optionally pass in URL of file resource   -  "https://someurl/file.[png.jpg]" if not specified, default icon will be used Images from either file or URL are displayed as roundrect if no transparency
+                        file path to png or jpg           -  "/file/path/image.[png|jpg]" file path to Application          -  "/Applications/Chess.app"
+                        URL of file resource              -  "https://someurl/file.[png.jpg]"
+                        if not specified, default icon will be used Images from either file or URL are displayed as roundrect if no transparancy

+    --overlayicon       Set an image to display as an overlay to --icon image is displayed at 1/2 resolution to the main image and positioned to the bottom right Acceptable Values:
+                        file path to png or jpg           -  "/file/path/image.[png|jpg]" file path to Application          -  "/Applications/Chess.app"
+                        URL of file resource              -  "https://someurl/file.[png.jpg]"

+    --infoicon          Built in.
+Displays person with questionmark as the icon

+    --cautionicon       Built in.
+Displays yellow triangle with exclamation point

+    --warningicon       Built in.
+Displays red octagon with exclamation point

     --hideicon          hides the icon from view
                         Doing so increases the space available for message text to approximately 100 words